 There is also a strong focus on contact center metrics and Key Performance Indicators (KPIs) – how can they be improved?

-Net Promoter Sore- A New Way to Measure
+Net Promoter Score- A New Way to Measure

 But customer interactions have changed.
 They are no longer driven only by support questions or problems.
 Many customers have started building relationships with their favorite brands – they interact voluntarily, not because they need help.

-This has led to a focus on metrics such as the Net Promotor Score (NPS) designed by Bain & Company in 2003.
-NPS focuses on how likely the customer would recommend a service or brand to a friend, so it is a measure of customer satisfaction and not just a metric focused on the call itself.
+This has led to a focus on metrics such as the Net Promoter Score (NPS), designed by Bain & Company in 2003.
+NPS focuses on how likely a customer is to recommend a service or brand to a friend, so it is a measure of customer satisfaction, not just a metric focused on the call itself.

 However, even NPS has flaws.
 It was relaunched entirely in 2021 as NPS 3.0.
 One of the biggest problems with this metric type is that customers are likely to respond to a survey question if they had a terrible experience or fantastic experience – most satisfied people don’t bother reporting that ‘it was all OK, no big deal.’